 Other risk factors include the sugary foods that feed the bacteria present in the mouth.
 Dry mouth, insufficient fluoride use, and acid reflux are also factors that can contribute to decay.

 Dental carries are silent in the early stages, and that is why they mostly go unnoticed.
-It’s only through regular checkups that the dentist can detect dental cavities.
+It’s only through regular checkups that the emergency dentist near you can detect dental cavities.

 As the teeth cavities advance you can begin to experience, tooth sensitivity, pain, and black or white staining of the teeth.